 However, with a limit of 100 emails per day, the free plan is very restrictive.
-This limitation becomes more significant given the fact that their deliverability rate was the poorest among all providers we tested.
+This limitation becomes more significant given the fact that their email deliverability rate was the poorest among all providers I tested.
 According to their support, this is due to the shared IP addresses utilized in their free accounts.
 It's essential to bear this in mind if you're considering their free plan.

 - Live chat support: thankfully, I had a very patient support staff who helped with the setup

 - Poor deliverability: they had the lowest scores of all the providers – Outlook, Yahoo and AOL sent our messages to the spam folder.
 When I talked to support about it, they explained to me that free users only get a shared IP address, which seems to be responsible for the poor results due to its sender reputation.
 But as we see with other services like SMTP2GO, even free plans can achieve top email deliverability rates.

 An SMTP server uses the Simple Mail Transfer Protocol to handle the sending of emails.
 When you want to send an email, your email client first connects to the SMTP server on a specific port, typically port 25, 465, or 587, using your credentials for authentication.
 After successful authentication, your outgoing email message is sent to this server.

 Then the server queries the DNS (visualized by the Internet cloud) to find out which SMTP server is responsible for the recipient's domain and forwards the email there.
 In this context, the server acts as an SMTP relay server, taking on the role of relaying the email to the recipient's mail server.
 That mail server will then verify the recipient's email address and either place the email in their inbox or handle errors, like bouncing back the message if it can't be delivered.